Message Writer

 The Messaging::Postgres::Write class provides:

-• The initial method that writes a message and assures that the message written is the first message in a stream
+initialmethod that writes a message and assures that the message written is the first message in a stream - The

 # Writing a Message